-International Trade, Multinational Enterprise, International Finance, Macroeconomics, Labor, Development, Technology and Innovation, Industry Studies
+International Trade, International Investment, Macroeconomics, Labor, Development, Technology and Innovation, Multinational Enterprise

 Suggests an approach to evaluating computable general equilibrium models of trade by out-of-sample forecasting.
 Evaluates Eaton-Kortum and GTAP models using historical simulations of NAFTA.